optimizers/logging4matlab/README.md

 ## API

+An instance of the `logging` class is created using the `logging.getLogger` function.
+The first argument for this function must be the name of the logger.
+Four additional optional arguments are also available.
+These can either be provided as name/value pairs (such as `logger.getlogger(name, 'path', path)`) or as a struct where the field names are the names of the argument (such as logger.getlogger(name, struct('path', path)`).
+The available arguments are:

+* `path`: The path to the log file.
+If this is not specified or is an empty string, then logging to a file is disabled.
+  This must be a string.
+* `logLevel`: set the file log level.
+  Only log entries with a level greater than or equal to this level will be saved.
+  This can either be a string or an integer.
+  Note that this argument will be ignored if `path` is empty or not specified.
+* `commandWindowLevel`: set the command window log level.
+  Only log entries with a level greater than or equal to this level will be displayed.
+  This can either be a string or an integer.
+* `datefmt`: the date/time format string.
+  This contains the date/time format string used by the logs.
+  The format must be compatible with the built-in `datestr` function.
+  This must be a string.

 If `logger` is an instance of the `logging` class, the following methods can be used to log output at different levels: